humdrum-tools/humdrum-documentation/tool/pcset/index.md

 ### DESCRIPTION

-The **pcset** command is used to generate and convert between various set-theoretic representations.
+The <span class="tool">pcset</span> command is used to generate and convert between various set-theoretic representations.

 By default, the output is the Fortean pitch-class set type (`**pcset`).